Federal Law on the Protection of Personal Data held by Private Parties (LFPDPPP) Mexico

 Additional Requirements

-• Maintain records of data processing activities.
+• Keep updated records of processing activities.

 Data Subject Rights